 Important Conventions to Follow

-• Create the character in an A-pose.
+- Create the character in an A-pose.
 Anatomically, it’s the most neutral pose the human body can be in.
-It will make sculpting areas like the shoulders (Deltoids) quite a lot easier.
+It’ll make sculpting areas like the shoulders (Deltoids) quite a lot easier.
 The A-pose is also the closest pose to industry standard rigs, like the Unreal Engine rig.
 An additional benefit of using the A-pose, is that showcasing the character poseless in the portfolio will look much more natural than something like the T-pose.

 Pitfalls to Watch Out For